Skip to main content

 Oh, and feel free to go play—we made a simulator for you to hone your skills against a bot.

 You are ready for the next part of the journey.
-What does the data tell us about Connor Reinman and Jason Slater?
+What does the data tell us about Connor Reinman and Justin Slater?

 Reinman, the back-to-back world champion, and Slater, the perennial powerhouse, are arguably the greatest players right now on the world stage.